 The fundamental rule is that a worker has to have two or more continuous fixed-term contracts with an aggregate duration of more than four years.
 Rosie had just started her fifth year therefore she would seem to have an entitlement.

 The employer can raise the defence that there are objective grounds for justifying the decision to continue with fixed-term contracts, other than grounds based on the fixed-term status of the employee.
 Such grounds must be provable and capable of independent audit.
 In this case it would be difficult to see how Mr Carney could mount such a defence.

 How can Rosie bring a claim and can she be punished by the employer for doing so?

-The union, acting on her behalf, can refer her claim for a CID to the Rights Commissioner and onwards in appeal to the Labour Court, if necessary.
+The union, acting on her behalf, can refer her claim for a CID to the Workplace Relations Commission and onwards in appeal to the Labour Court, if necessary.
 It is also unlawful for an employer to penalise any employee for taking a claim under the Act.

 Any similarity between this story and actual living beings is purely co-incidental.

 “The above information is just a broad outline of the law and should not be used as a legal guide in this complex area.
 SIPTU provides a specialist individual representation and advice service for members who find themselves in trouble with their employer.
 The Workers’ Rights Centre can be contacted at 1890 747 881 or through the designated union official.”